-Behind-the-scenes access to ICA art, artists, architecture, performance, and more, the ICA Mobile Guide is your companion to discovering contemporary art in and out of our galleries—no download necessary!
+Try our FREE Mobile Guide, your companion to discovering contemporary art in and out of our galleries—no download necessary!
 All you need is an Internet connection via your mobile device (or borrow a device from our Holly and David Bruce Visitor Center).
-Either text ICA to 565-12 or visit bycell.co/bsto.
+To begin, go to icaboston.org/go.
 From the main menu, select from multiple tours featuring Featuring insider info from artists and curators, video clips that take you behind the scenes, insights about our building from the architects, neighborhood tips, and more.

 The ICA offers self-guided and guided tours, with optional workshops in the Bank of America Art Lab.

 Members of the ICA’s Education Department, in-gallery Visitor Assistants (VAs) are responsible not only for the safety of the artwork and the enforcement of museum policies, but also for enhancing the visitor’s experience.
 VAs, the majority of whom hold degrees in art, art history, or arts management, empower visitors to interpret art on view, provide visitors with additional context on art and arts, and introduce close-looking techniques in the galleries.
 Since Visitor Assistants are given the opportunity to spend several months with the exhibitions on view, they share their unique perspectives every Friday during Pop-Up Talks—15-minute interactive public conversations with visitors.

 The Director of Education works closely with ICA curators on all gallery texts—labels, panels, exhibition introductions, etc.—to maximize accessibility.